dmcna005/queryhound_qh/docs/usage.md

 `--error` filters lines whose severity field `s` is `E` (Error) or `F` (Fatal) and prints a table of: Timestamp, Severity, Component, ID, Message (truncated unless `--verbose`).

+## Query Mode

+`--query` shows the top 10 most frequently executed distinct queries.
+For each query it displays:

+- Query Shape: The query pattern (queryShapeHash if available, or derived signature)
+- Count: Number of times this query was executed
+- Sources: Application names or IP addresses that executed this query (up to 3 shown)

 ## CSV Output

 `--output-csv` exports only the tabular slow/scan summary (not raw filtered lines or connections/errors output).